April 05, 2008

 Larry Hamilton: On Record (And In Parenthesis)

-"She's Taken My Part"), Jean Knight ("Save The Lat Kiss For Me"), and, of course, two other vocalists featured today, Johnny Adams and King Floyd.
-Later in the 1970s, Albert King also recorded Hamilton's slow cooking lift of B. B. King's "The Thrill Is Gone" called "The Feeling" on his Toussaint-produced New Orleans Heat LP; and there is an Etta James track out there somewhere ("Get On Your Job", anybody know of it?) with his name attached.
+After he cut his tracks for the Pelcian and Ham singles, which went nowhere, Hamilton worked as a writer for Big Q, participating on songs recorded by other of the impressive artists that the producer was working with at Malaco: Irma Thomas ("She's Taken My Part"), Jean Knight ("Save The Last Kiss For Me"), and, of course, two other vocalists featured today, Johnny Adams and King Floyd.
+Later in the 1970s, Albert King recorded Hamilton's slow-cooking lift of B. B. King's "The Thrill Is Gone" called "The Feeling" on the Toussaint-produced New Orleans Heat LP; and out there somewhere is an Etta James track, "Get On Your Job", with his name attached (anybody have it?).

-Take a listen and find out a little more about Larry Hamilton both as a featured artist on one label and as one of the credited writers on a couple of others.
+Take a listen and get a feel for Larry Hamilton both as a featured artist and writer.

 Hole photo by Rick Olivier